Oghma-Infinium/Revenant/README.md

 - Only Windows 10/11 operating systems are supported.
 Windows LTSC, special variants, lightened editions or any other modified variant **WILL NOT WORK.**
 - At least 12GB of GPU VRAM minimum is recommended for the list (1080p), otherwise you'll experience frequent stutters in exteriors.
 Higher resolutions may require even more.

 > Please note these specs are the best idea of a baseline that I can provide at the current moment, based on feedback I have gotten from testers and my own experiences.
 In the future this will be updated depending on feedback received. **That said, if any of your specs are lower than minimum specs, you likely will not have a smooth experience playing this list.
-Asking about this in Discord will get you the same answer.** This is probably the **heaviest** modlist out there, so your performance in other lists is not an useful indication whenever or not you can run this list.
+Asking about this in Discord will get you the same answer.**

 | Spec Category | Minimum (1080p) | My specs (2160p) |
 |     :---:    |      :---:    |      :---:     |